License GuideSOC 19-3033

 Read more

-Practicing clinical psychology without an active license violates state law across the United States.
-Unlicensed practitioners face civil fines and must forfeit any income earned from the unlicensed work.
-Some states impose criminal penalties for repeat violations, though these typically result in short sentences.
-The specific penalties vary by state and the nature of the violation.
+Practicing clinical psychology without an active license violates state law across the country.
+Violators face civil fines and must surrender any income earned through unlicensed work.
+States may also impose criminal penalties for repeat offenses, though sentences tend to be brief.
+The specific consequences vary by jurisdiction and violation history.

 Career Outlook